VadimTarasenko/happy-shop/README.md

 Improvements that are good to have but weren't made in favor of development speed:

-- Keeping filters and search in the browser url
+- Keep filters and search in the browser url
 - Create reusable theme (colors, shadows etc...)
 - Filter by rating